Explore the Complete Pencil Guide: History, Types, and Uses

 6. Mechanical Pencils

-• Invented by Sampson Mordan and John Isaac Hawkins in 1822 to reduce lead waste
+Mechanical pencils, first introduced by Sampson Mordan and John Isaac Hawkins in 1822, were designed to minimize lead waste.

 Metal Mechanical Pencil